john-ashraf-7/AI-video-scripts-generator/SETUP.md

 3. Port availability
 4. Model downloads are complete
 5. Python and Node.js versions are compatible
+6. Environment variables are properly configured
+7. MongoDB Atlas connection is working

 For additional help:
 - Check the [README.md](./README.md) for project overview
 - Review the troubleshooting section above
 - Ensure all prerequisites are met
+- Verify your `.env` file configuration

 Happy script generating! 🎬